EPCCed/archer2-gpu-course/section-2.05/README.md

      /* threads 32, 33, 34, ... */
   }
 ```
-where `warpSize`(a.k.a wave size) is another special value provided by HIP/CUDA.
+where `warpSize`(a.k.a. wavesize) is another special value provided by HIP/CUDA.

+To mitigate branch divergence, organize data such that threads within the same warp are more likely to follow the same execution path.
+Where possible, reduce the use of conditional statements within kernels.

 ## Other potential performance concerns